 Sencha is my all time favourite green tea & every time I have a chance to experience in a new way, I’ll seize the moment.
 One of those moments was in Stockholm this summer where I found a sea buckthorn sencha drink.

-We had a 3 week roadtrip from Finland to Sweden, Denmark, Germany, Belgium, the Netherlands and France.
+In 2019, we had a 3-week road trip from Finland to Sweden, Denmark, Germany, Belgium, the Netherlands, and France.
 We drove all the way to the Westernmost coast of France and then followed the coastline back home.
 It was a fun tour with hubby and our puppy, combining work and leisure.
 And of course, I did quite a bit of foodie shopping not only in France but also in Stockholm just before our ferry took off towards back home.